scala/scala3/docs/_docs/reference/contextual/type-classes.md

 show(compute(i)(config))(config)
 ```

-Let's define this m then.
+Let's define this `flatMap` then.
 First, we are going to define a type named `ConfigDependent` representing a function that when passed a `Config` produces a `Result`.

 ```scala
 type ConfigDependent[Result] = Config => Result